-Factors that may increase your risk of stroke include: Sex: Men are more likely to have a stroke than womenAge: Risk of stroke increases with age particularly after 55 years of age.Family history of stroke
+Factors that may increase your chance of stroke include: Gender: Men are more likely to have a stroke than womenAge: Risk of stroke increases with age particularly after 55 years of age.Family history of stroke

 Blood disorders or medications that reduce blood clotting can also increase your risk of a hemorrhagic stroke.

 Symptoms will depend on the part of the brain affected.
-Call for immediate medical help if you have any of the following: Sudden weakness or numbness of face, arm, or leg, especially on one side of the bodySudden confusionSudden trouble speaking or understandingSudden trouble seeing in one or both eyes
+Call for emergency medical services right away for: Sudden weakness or numbness of face, arm, or leg, especially on one side of the bodySudden confusionSudden trouble speaking or understandingSudden trouble seeing in one or both eyes

 Sudden severe headache with no known causeLoss of consciousness